We provide the estate planning tools you need

 Why We’re Different

-At Mercer Advisors, you get in-house estate lawyers who work with our financial advisors to fulfill a singular goal: protect your loved ones and everything you have worked for.
+At Mercer Advisors, you get estate strategists who work with our financial advisors to fulfill a singular goal: protect your loved ones and everything you have worked for.
 We can also work with your attorney and other service providers (like your accountant) as needed to deliver on your goals.